kevlar700/option_type/README.md

 # option_type
 A Generic Option Result Type

 This works by the fact that an unconstrained variant record can be replaced by setting all record components using an aggregate.
-An unconstrained variant record is one with a deafult value *AND* not initialised such as is the case with the procedures out parameter below.
+An unconstrained variant record is one with a default value *AND* not initialised such as is the case with the procedures out parameter below.

 ```
 with Option;